-TOPEKA—The 2nd Judicial District Nominating Commission will convene by telephone conference at 11 a.m.
-Tuesday, October 6, to review nomination forms and set schedules for accepting nominations for two judge vacancies.
+TOPEKA—The 2nd Judicial District Nominating Commission will convene by telephone conference at 9 a.m.
+Friday, November 13, to reconsider a nominee's application for a district magistrate judge vacancy in Wabaunsee County.

 The 2nd Judicial District is composed of Jackson, Jefferson, Pottawatomie, and Wabaunsee counties.

 a resident of Wabaunsee County at the time of taking office and while holding office;

 a graduate of a high school, a secondary school, or the equivalent; and

 either a lawyer admitted to practice in Kansas or able to pass an examination given by the Supreme Court to become certified within 18 months.

 The nominating commission seeks nominations, then convenes to interview nominees.
 Interviews are open to the public.
 The commission will then appoint a district magistrate judge.